mnm1992/review-fetcher/README.md

 Install node and postgres

 ### Setting up DB
-Configure postgres with user:postgres password:postgres database postgres (You can change this at: ReviewJSONDB.js line 5 till 9)
+Configure postgres with user:postgres password:postgres database:postgres (You can change this at: ReviewJSONDB.js line 5 till 9)
-The database is automatically setup when start website/index.js.
-It will also automatically migrate from older version of review-fetcher.
+The database is automatically setup when you run "node website/index.js".
+It will also automatically migrate from older versions of review-fetcher.

 ### Setting up the configuration
 Open configs.js, and follow the instructions in the file.

 ### installing the libraries
-run npm install in the commandline
+run npm install in the commandline to install the dependencies

 ### Running it
 First run node website/index.js to setup the database.